Skip to content

 Does the project include the redevelopment of the Bridgewater foreshore?

-While the project doesn't include redevelopment of the Bridgewater foreshore, the project will unlock many opportunities throughout the local area.
+While the project doesn't include redevelopment of the Bridgewater foreshore, it will unlock many opportunities in the local area.
 Brighton Council has developed a master plan for the Bridgewater waterfront and Old Main Road precinct.

 How many jobs did the project create?